kimbring2/AlphaStar_Implementation/README.md

 I provide a FullyConv, AlphaStar style model.
 You can change a model by using the model_name argument.
 Default is FullyConv model.

 After the training is completed, test it using the following command.
 Training performance is based on two parameter.
-Try to use a 1.0 as the gradient_clipping and 0.0001 as the learning_rate.
+Try to use a 100.0 as the gradient_clipping and 0.0001 as the learning_rate.
 Futhermore, trarning progress and result are depends on the seed value.
-Model is automatically saved if the average reward is over 5.0.
+Model is automatically saved if the the average reward is improved.

 <img src="image/CollectMineralShards_IMPALA.png" width="400">